The City of Medford is upgrading all of our streetlights to LEDs!

 What about other outdoor lighting?

-Streets that are maintained by state agencies, like the MA Dept of Transportation and MA Department of Conservation and Recreation (DCR) are not receiving streetlight upgrades at this time.
+Street lights that are maintained by state agencies, like the MA Dept of Transportation and MA Department of Conservation and Recreation (DCR), are coincidentally receiving upgrades to LED lighting at the same time as the ones maintained by the city.
+The City of Medford is not behind these changes to state controlled street lights.
 The agency that maintains each street controls and pays for the lighting on that street, therefore those are outside the scope of this project.
 You can see a map of which streets are managed by the City and which by other agencies on the Medford Bicycle Commission webpage here.

 The City is having all the exterior lights in municipal parking lots and city parks audited as well.
 Most of these lights will be upgraded to LED at the same time.